Olivier-Kango/notion_like_project/README.md

 I would like to thank:

-- [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the website design system that inspired my design.
+- Emil Hajric | CEO, [Helpjuice.com](https://helpjuice.com/) for the great opportunity he gave me to apply and complete this test project.
-- [TMDB](https://www.themoviedb.org/documentation/api) for the amazing Movies API.
+- Kareem Wilson, my coding partner at Microverse for connecting me with Emil.
-- Theophile Kango and My cording partners.
+- Theophile Kango my young brother for his financial support to execute this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>